simularium/simularium-website/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Name your pull request _your-development-type/short-description_.
 Ex: _feature/read-tiff-files_
 - [ ] Link to any relevant issue in the PR description.
 Ex: _Resolves [gh-##], adds tiff file format support_
-- [ ] Provide description and context of changes.
+- [ ] Provide description and context of changes, including any helpful screenshots.
 - [ ] Provide relevant tests for your feature or bug fix.
 - [ ] Provide or update documentation for any feature added by your pull request.